Forget the fancy creams for a moment — your real skin glow actually starts in your kitchen.

 - After meals, do deep breathing or 5-minute meditations

-- Write during nighttime to deal with emotions
+- Write during night-time to deal with emotions

 - Take short nature walks to lower inflammation markers